JesseNaranjo/system-setup/README.md

 ## Readme

-This repository contains a (hopefully) updated list of (personal) Debian preferences and scripts that I use regularly when setting up new installs.
+This repository contains a (hopefully) updated list of (personal) OS preferences and scripts that I use regularly when setting up new installs.
+This will include a lot for everything - Linux, macOS, Windows, etc.

 ### Repo structure